Pavements are for people

 • A separate bill for Scotland is making steady progress at Holyrood - find out more.

 • Thousands of people have supported our campaigns, writing to their councils and in support of MPs' private members bills, calling for action on pavement parking

 Pavement parking is a pain for everyone, but it’s particularly an issue for those with mobility problems, parents with pushchairs and older people, who may fear leaving their homes as they feel unsafe.
 As well as making it difficult for people to use their streets, it can also cause substantial damage to pavements.
 This costs councils tens of thousands of pounds each year to repair.

-However, Martin Horwood MP has tabled a Private Members Bill to Parliament to extend a ban across England and Wales unless specifically exempted.
+However, Simon Hoare MP has tabled a second Private Members’ Bill to Parliament to extend a ban across England and Wales unless specifically exempted.

 Pavement parking is banned throughout the 32 London boroughs, and the City of London under the Greater London (General Purposes) Act 1974.
 The Highway Code states; 'You MUST NOT park partially or wholly on the pavement in London'.
 All councils in London can and should enforce this law by issuing parking tickets to any vehicles parked on pavements, unless there is a sign there that specifically permits it.